avina5hr/i7-fuzzer/README.md

 ```bash
 export AFL_USE_ASAN=1
 ```
-💡 **Explanation:** This variable signals the build system to utilize ASAN, which helps detect memory-related errors.

 ## 🔨 Compiling Mosquitto Using Clang
 Set the compiler and flags to use Clang with Address Sanitizer: